Limit Consistency of Lattice Boltzmann Equations: Continuous mathematical models

 close to an absolute equilibrium

-with \(\bm{u}_{f} = \bm{0}\), and \(\rho_{f} = 1 = RT\) and initial fluctuations \(g_{h}^{0}\).
-There, solutions \(f_{h}\) to the \(h\)-scaled BGKBE are passed to the limit, where the corresponding velocity moments \(\bm{u}_{f_{h}}\) are consequently identified as limiting to Leray's weak solutions \cite{leray1934sur} of the incompressible NSE \cite[Theorem 1.2]{saint-raymond2003bgk}. \end{remark} We restate the main result of Saint-Raymond \cite{saint-raymond2003bgk} in the present notation.
+with \(\bm{u}_{f} = \bm{0}\), and \(\rho_{f} = 1 = RT\) and initial fluctuations \(g_{\epsilon}^{0}\).
+There, solutions \(f_{\epsilon}\) to the \(\epsilon\)-scaled BGKBE are passed to the limit, where the corresponding velocity moments \(\bm{u}_{f_{\epsilon}}\) are consequently identified as limiting to Leray's weak solutions \cite{leray1934sur} of the incompressible NSE \cite[Theorem 1.2]{saint-raymond2003bgk}.
+It is to be noted that we adapted the initial wording "hydrodynamic limit" from \cite{saint-raymond2003bgk} toward the more generic term "diffusive limit" to underline the presence of diffusion terms in the limiting equation. \end{remark} For the sake of clarity, we recall the main result of Saint-Raymond \cite{saint-raymond2003bgk} in the present notation.
 It is to be stressed that the present work neglects the additional temperature equation appearing in the limit via imposing an ideal gas.
-Let the Hilbert space \(L^{2}(\mathbb{R}^{d}, M \mathrm{d} \bm{v})\) be defined by the scalar product
+Let the Hilbert space \(L^{2}(\mathbb{R}^{d}, M \,\mathrm{d} \bm{v})\) be defined by the scalar product

-where \(M\mathrm{d}\bm{v}\) is a positive unit measure on \(\mathbb{R}^{d}\) which allows the definition of an average
+where \(M\,\mathrm{d}\bm{v}\) is a positive unit measure on \(\mathbb{R}^{d}\) which allows the definition of an average

-for any integrable function \(\xi\). \begin{definition} For any pair \((f,g)\) of functions which are measurable and almost everywhere non-negative on \(\mathfrak{P}\), define the relative entropy
+over \(\Xi = \mathbb{R}\) for any integrable function \(\xi\). \begin{definition} For any pair \((f,g)\) of functions which are measurable and almost everywhere non-negative on \(\mathfrak{P}\), define the relative entropy

+\end{definition} Based on that, we recall the following preparative result from \cite{saint-raymond2002discrete}.
+Note that locally integrable functions on \(X \subseteq \mathbb{R}^{d}\) and Sobolev spaces based on \(L^{2}\) are denoted with